farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 At some point you will run out and then start fire-fighting with rush orders etc.

 > **Note:**
-> This is about using kanban bins (git commits) to manage made to stock.
+> This is about using [kanban bins (git commits)][9] to manage made to stock.
 > What's the stock here?
-Unexecuted test cases.
-The tester is ahead of the dev writing test cases.
-> They need enough to keep the developer busy but don't need to create millions of extra test cases if the developer will never get to them.
-> Instead of orders or hinges, I was working with test cases/stories/scenarios.
+Instead of orders or hinges, I was working with test cases/stories/scenarios.
-> Since the tests were driving the development, imagine each batch of scenarios as requisitions for code to be created.
+> Each bin held a set of tests.
 > As explained in the [just in time][8] section, the testers aimed to produce enough test cases for a developer so they could code for at least a day.
 > They had to make enough test cases for the day and even the next day in case something came up and they couldn't work that day etc.
-> We didn't make [Kanban cards][9] for each daily chunk of test cases.
-> Instead the bucket/bin was the git commit.
-> I taught the testers to amend their git commits and only when they had the next batch of tests, they would push it.
-> I was aiming for Continuous Delivery and Trunk Based development
->
-> This is why my testers had to get a head start.
-> The developers would do their initial analysis while my testers created some key test cases as they'd call it.
-> Then with this lead of a few days of tests for developers to run, they'd replenish one per day.
-> Developers then could keep doing a fetch and only merge with the next git commit and work on those tests.
-> I think some developers just did a pull but that was ok since there would only be 1 git commit added each day.
-> Why did I care about this?
-Well, what I didn't want to have is failing tests all the time.
-> Let's say the tester is a little ahead, then you'd never see all the test suites pass.
-> This isn't great for TBD, your pipeline would never complete successfully.
-> I wanted the developer and tester to learn to synchronise (reduce variation/fluctuation)
+> If the developer was moving fast, they'd do overtime and relax the next day.
+This was mitigated with a head-start to create a buffer.

 # CONWIP